Jabs Newby

-Jabulani "Jabs" Newby (born August 15, 1991) is a Jamaican-Canadian professional basketball player who last played for the Fraser Valley Bandits of the Canadian Elite Basketball League.
+Jabulani Jabari Newby (born August 15, 1991) is a Jamaican-Canadian professional basketball player for the Brampton Honey Badgers of the Canadian Elite Basketball League (CEBL).
 Newby played college basketball for Eastern Kentucky University and Gannon.

 High school career

 Newby initially competed at the high school level with St. Marguerite d'Youville Secondary School in his hometown of Brampton, Ontario.

 Newby played his junior and senior years of high school prep basketball under head coach Rob Fulford at Mountain State Academy in Beckley, West Virginia.
 As a junior, his team finished with a record of 29–7 and was considered one of the top-30 in the United States.
 In Newby's final season, he averaged 10 points, 7 assists, 3 rebounds, and 2 steals, leading the Falcons to a 22–4 record in 2010.
 Mountain State was ranked within the top-25 high school teams in the country by USA Today Sports.
 He took part in the West Virginia State Scott Brown Memorial Classic All-Star Game and was ranked by ESPN as a two-star recruit and the 103rd best point guard of the Class of 2010.